mg4gh/MGMapViewer/docs/privacy.md

 app will be called with the url for the map download.
 The map download is based on the domain **ftp.gwdg.de**, which is an ftp server provided by the
 "Gesellschaft für wissenschaftliche Datenverarbeitung mbH Göttingen" (a part of the university of Göttingen).
 - [Maponline](./Features/MainMapFeatures/MapOnline/maponline.md)<br>As the name of this feature suggests this feature is to visualize online maps that consists of a set of tiles.
-For each such map you need to provide an config file with the list used serves (es the example in the feature description).
+For each such map you need to provide an config file with contains the list of used serves (as the example in the feature description).
 The internet access for those online maps is part of the [mapsforge](https://github.com/mapsforge/mapsforge) library.
-It is just executing a tile download for the requested tiles.
+As far as I know this library is just executing a tile download for the requested tiles.
+No further data are transferred.
 - [Mapstore](./Features/MainMapFeatures/MapStore/mapstore.md)<br>
 A mapstore can be downloaded completely offline and copied just to the path for the mapstore.
 But there is an additional feature that allows to download tiles similar to the online maps, except that the downloaded tiles are stored additionally in a local mapstore, similar to a cache.
 So they are available for later usage independent